usegalaxy-eu/website/_posts/2018-03-15-usegalaxy-eu.md

 ## What Changes

 - You will be able to access the galaxy instance via [`https://usegalaxy.eu`](https://usegalaxy.eu) in addition to the old, `https://galaxy.uni-freiburg.de`.
-- Our website will read "UseGalaxy.eu" in many places where it used to say Freiburg Galaxy.
+- Our website will read "useGalaxy.eu" in many places where it used to say Freiburg Galaxy.
 However, this Galaxy is still primarily run and maintained by the Freiburg Galaxy Team.
 - You can reach us any time for questions at [contact@usegalaxy.eu](mailto:contact@usegalaxy.eu)

 ## What Doesn't Change

 - Your data, the tools
-- The Freiburg Galaxy Team maintaing the instance and providing all of the training associated with our Galaxy.
+- The Freiburg Galaxy Team is still maintaing the instance and providing all of the training associated with our Galaxy.

 ## The Future